rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 while graphing the fps these setups can do using the [MobileNetV2](https://arxiv.org/abs/1801.04381) classifier pre-trained on the ImageNet dataset.
 Yup, this is all about inference.
 And at this the Coral Edge TPU (let's call it CET) is really really good.

-In this article we look at how to do inference with the Edge TPU, look at some perf characteristics and further explore, how the feel from a hobbyist perspective is.
+In this article we look at how to do inference with the CET, look at some perf characteristics and further explore, how the feel from a hobbyist perspective is.

 > I hear and I forget.
 I see and I remember.
 I do and I understand.